propilideno/cp-tips/README.md

 ### Motivation
 ![image](https://github.com/propilideno/Competitive-Programming-Tips/assets/105776775/8d2599ac-167f-47ca-8789-3c7627996e73)

 If you have to do lots of exercise and rewrite every single template, you don't need to do this anymore.
-With our templates, you can fill a folder with exactly files, perfect for your job.
+With our templates, you can fill a folder with usefull files, perfect for your job.

-### Filling folder with our smart templates :mag_right:
+### Filling folder with `.cpp`, `.txt` and `Makefile` :mag_right:
 Open the `terminal` and type:
 ```
 bash <(curl -sL bash.propi.dev/cp)